hc4127/CL23portfolio/README.md

-# Video Project Name
-Communications Lab Final Portfolio
+# Communications Lab Final Portfolio

 ### Project Description
 This is a compilation of all the big projects I've done this year.
 This includes the 30MFF Video Project, the Interactive Comic Project, the Audio Project, and of course, the Video Project.
 I decided to not include the smaller assignments but I might change my mind on that.